Bearly-Codes/IdiotsGuidetoPurdue/README.md

   - [Feedback](#feedback)

 ## Just Do More
 You've got to go to clubs, take graduate-level classes, do research, take all the hardest courses, and maintain a 4.0.
 Don't forget personal projects, you didn't forget personal projects, did you?
 If you don't have projects by the end of your first semester, you're already behind.
-In fact, you should've come in with AP credits; you should've tested out of CS-180.
+In fact, you should've come in with a personal project, and at least 20 AP credits.
 Plus, you've got to do a minor, and a second major, and if you haven't done a hackathon when they talk to you at the career fair, they _will shoot you, they will take you out back, and they will shoot you because you're a lazy, good-for-nothing waste of space_.

 **Jesus Christ.
 Stop.**